mjepronk/wiwinwl-purescript/README.md

 $ pulp run
 ```

+Note that we told Pulp to use
+[psc-package](https://github.com/purescript/psc-package) as our package manager.
-To install additional dependencies use `psc-package`.
-Do not include the
+We are going to use it to install some additional dependencies.
+Do not include
-`purescript-` prefix, like so:
+the `purescript-` prefix of the package when using psc-package, like so:

 ```bash
 $ psc-package install maybe